epistemetrica/utah_dwr_python/README.md

 ## Project Definition

 This project has the following parts:
-1. An ETL pipeline (INSERT FILE NAME) which processes data from blood test lab results.
-The pipeline has two outputs:
+1. ETL pipelines for each type of animal which processes data from blood test lab results.
+The pipelines have two outputs:
-    - A set of species-specific excel files matching the format used by the Utah DWR vet office.
+    - A set of excel files matching the format used by the Utah DWR vet office.
     - A SQLite database for further analysis within this project.
 2. A Jupyter notebook (INSERT FILE NAME) analysing the data to gain insights, and consists of the following sections:
     - Problem statement